medikoo/dbjs/README.md

 Object.getPrototypeOf(Db.ShortString); // Db.String
 ```

-We can access meta-data object of a property via prefixing it's name with underscore:
+We can access meta-data object of a property via it's name prefixed with underscore:

 ```javascript
 obj.foo; // 'bar'